bponsford/p4h/DigEd/text/GOK-Opening Gambit.md

 His hair soft as a nestling’s, his eyes graceless with malice, Lymond was watching him in a silver mirror.
 Before Erskine could call, Buccleuch and Mungo Tennant had piled in beside him and Lymond had taken two steps to the far door, there to linger, hand on latch and the blade of his sword held twinkling at breast level as they jumped, weaponless, to face him, and then fell back.

 “As my lady of Suffolk saith,” said Lymond gently, “God is a marvellous man.”
 Eyes of cornflower blue rested thoughtfully on Sir Wat.
-“I had fallen behind with the gossip.… Nouvelle amour, nouvelle affection; nouvelles fleurs parmi l’herbe nouvelle.
+“I had fallen behind with the gossip.… _Nouvelle amour, nouvelle affection; nouvelles fleurs parmi l’herbe nouvelle_.
 Tell Richard his bride has yet to meet her brother-in-law, her Sea-Catte, her Sea-Scorpion, beautiful in the breeding season.
 What a pity you didn’t wear your swords.”

 Rage mottled Buccleuch’s face.
 “Ye murdering cur.… You’ll end this night—”